 A delicious method for roasting pork loin that is juicy in the middle and brown and crusty on the outside.

-Preheat oven to 350°F. Mix together 1/2 teaspoon black pepper, 1/2 teaspoon garlic powder and 1/4 teaspoon salt.
+If you’d like to start by brining your pork, you can find my instructions and tips for How to Brine Pork Loin.
+Otherwise, start by preheating the oven to 350°F. Mix together 1/2 teaspoon black pepper, 1/2 teaspoon garlic powder, and 1/4 teaspoon salt.

 Sprinkle it all over the pork loin roast.